Kylie Jenner Flaunts Her Figure in Tiny Bikini During "Dreamy" Mexico Getaway - E! Online

 The Keeping Up With the Kardashians reality star shared a series of sexy photos of herself wearing a bikini to her Instagram on Tuesday, Jan.
 19, giving fans a look at her "dreamy" getaway south of the border.

 A source tells E!
-News Kylie and her crew recently traveled to Mexico.
+News Kylie and her crew recently traveled to Costa Careyes, Mexico.

 Big sister Kendall Jenner joined her on the vacation to the lavish house on the coast of Mexico.
 The model shared photos of the villa's white walls and sea views to her Instagram Story, as well as a picture Kylie took of her watching the sunset.